 It takes a lot to make your home function and there are several decisions to be made.
 Service Experts Heating & Air Conditioning is here to try and make one of those decisions a less painful one: heat pump versus furnace.

-A heat pump and furnace can both provide heat to your home but a heat pump works best when the average winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+A heat pump and furnace can both provide heat to your home but a heat pump functions best when the average winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
 If you live in an area with harsh winters or where the typical winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

-A furnace might sometimes be less expensive to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.
+A furnace might sometimes be less costly to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

 Still deciding which heating system is ideal for you?
 No sweat!
 Call Service Experts Heating & Air Conditioning at 901-235-1196 and we’ll come out to review your options and provide you a no-charge in-home estimate.
 We look forward to hearing from you!